Edit in GitHubLog an issue

 • Keep UI logic in index.js

-• Keep document logic in code.js
+• Keep document sandbox logic in code.js

 • Use consistent naming for exposed APIs